homzfront/Homz-Estate-Mgt-App/SYSTEM_AND_TOOLS.md

-Explain First Tasks & Expectations ( Olayemi) will be to access project which i have given her already cloning, testing and running app.
+Explain First Tasks & Expectations ( Olayemi) will be to access project which i have given her already Cloning, testing and running app.